 Each year, as terms of various members expire, a recruitment process is conducted to fill vacant positions on the Taxpayer Oversight Committee.
 This recruitment process typically takes place during spring with final selection in June.
 Recruitment is taking place between March and April 2014 for openings in the Second and Third Supervisorial Districts.
 Applications are due by April 21, 2014

 Who Can Apply for the Taxpayer Oversight Committee (TOC)?

-Any Orange County citizen 18 years or older may apply to serve on the Taxpayers Oversight Committee.
+Any Orange County citizen 18 years or older may apply to serve on the Taxpayer Oversight Committee.
 This is a volunteer position and no monetary compensation will be paid to committee members.
 Potential candidates will be reviewed on the basis of the following criteria:

-- Demonstrated interest and history of participation in community activities, with special emphasis on transportation-related activities
+- Demonstrated interest and history of participation in community activities, with special emphasis on transportation-related activities.

-- Currently elected or appointed by city, district, county, state or federal officials are not eligible to serve
+- Currently elected or appointed by city, district, county, state or federal officials are not eligible to serve.

-How Are TOC Members Chosen?
+How Are Taxpayer Oversight Committee (TOC) Members Chosen?

 The GJAOC is made up of former grand jurors who have a continuing concern for good government and whose purpose is to promote public understanding of the functions and purpose of the grand jury.
-The GJAOC is a neutral body serving the interests of the Taxpayers of Orange County.
+The GJAOC is a neutral body serving the interests of the taxpayers of Orange County.
 New members are chosen by lottery from among the finalists at a meeting of the OCTA Board of Directors.